phbits/WebsiteFailedLogins/README.md

 - `Get-WebsiteFailedLoginsDefaultConfiguration` - returns the content of the default configuration file to standard out.
 - `Copy-WebsiteFailedLoginsDefaultConfiguration` - copies the default configuration file to the destination folder.

+The following sections will better describe each of the settings.

 ## [Website] Sitename ##